Improve SEO, Make a Splash Online

 Minimize design items: Reducing the number of things that need to load per page can drastically improve page speeds.
 Sit down and be brutal to the design process.
 Do you have a list of tours in your menu bar with thumbnail images?
 Those images require an extra http request from the browser to load, which can slow down the page load speed.
 Consider what’s really necessary to make your site both beautiful and user-friendly.

 Mobile-friendly websites are more important than ever before.
 Recent research indicates that 80% of last-minute travel bookings are made on mobile devices.
-What’s more, a mobile-friendly website can improve your search ranking.
+What’s more, a mobile-friendly website can improve SEO.

 That’s because Google now indexes websites first based on their mobile-friendly ranking.
 As a result, it’s more essential than ever to make sure your website is mobile-friendly.
 Use google’s tool https://search.google.com/test/mobile-friendly to test your website to see how mobile-friendly it is.